 Under the current sentencing scheme, strikes can result from the following convictions:

 Serious Felonies under PC 1192.7(c)

-Includes voluntary, involuntary, vehicular manslaughter, while intoxicated, evading an officer and reckless driving that proximately causes great bodily injury.
+Includes voluntary, involuntary, vehicular manslaughter, while intoxicated, resisting arrest, evading an officer and reckless driving that proximately causes great bodily injury.

 Violent Felonies under PC 677.5 (c)